 See Benefits >

-The State Coastal Conservancy and the State Water Resources Control Board are providing initial funding, with $21 million from the California Clean Water, Clean Air, Safe Neighborhood Parks, and Coastal Protection Act of 2002 (Proposition 40) and the Water Security, Clean Drinking Water, Coastal and Beach Protection Act of 2002 (Proposition 50).
-COCMP partner institutions will provide matching funds and cost sharing.
+The State Coastal Conservancy and the State Water Resources Control Board are provided initial funding, with $21 million from the California Clean Water, Clean Air, Safe Neighborhood Parks, and Coastal Protection Act of 2002 (Proposition 40) and the Water Security, Clean Drinking Water, Coastal and Beach Protection Act of 2002 (Proposition 50).
+COCMP partner institutions provided matching funds and cost sharing.

-As the lead agency for COCMP, the Coastal Conservancy manages COCMP development through a Coastal Conservancy grants program.
-The Conservancy is working with two consortia to develop final plans for COCMP deployment, which will take about five years after the final grants were awarded in October 2004.
+As the lead agency for COCMP, the Coastal Conservancy managed COCMP development through a Coastal Conservancy grants program.
+The Conservancy worked with two consortia to develop final plans for COCMP deployment, which took about five years after the final grants were awarded in October 2004.
 The two consortia are the Southern California Coastal Ocean Observation System (SCCOOS) and the Central and Northern California Ocean Observation System (CeNCOOS).

 See COCMP partners >

-COCMP will focus initially on technology to measure and map surface currents.
-Surface currents can be measured in several ways, and COCMP will begin by using an integrated set of high frequency radar systems.
+COCMP focused initially on technology to measure and map surface currents.
+Surface currents can be measured in several ways, and COCMP utilized an integrated set of high frequency radar systems.
 High frequency radar provides—in close to real-time—maps of large areas of the coastal ocean, which depict the complex, constantly changing surface currents.